QUAGZA/Interline/README.md

 A named, bilateral credit facility between two protocols: public cap and exposure, hashed cap negotiation, venue-locked use of funds, and a recall clock when the destination gets sick.

-v0 is a local + testnet demo.
-It is **not** a pooled money market, a token, an AI risk agent, or a ZK dark pool.

 ## Architecture